Sriram9747/jenkinssampleflow/Readme.md

 I have used a sample web app to demonstrate the flow but this can be customized to test and deploy other platform apps too(like NodeJS or simple webpage).
 Below image gives a high level view of the process which is built in the Jenkinsfile.
-We will go thorugh each phase in detail.
+We will go through each phase in detail.

  ![Dev Flow](/images/flow.png)